HTUTKHANT/CP-3402/Week-8.md

 # Career/Employability/Learning Insights

-In later weeks, we need to add more photos, videos and make a complete website for the assessment.
+In this week, we will completely develop the system to make successful complete system which can be satisfied the assessment-2.